MislavJaksic/Knowledge-Repository/Virtualization/SoftwareContainers/Docker/README.md

 Command: docker cp - copy a file from the host to the Docker container
 Example: docker cp transfer_object.txt sandbox-hdp:/usr/transfer_object.txt

 ### Best practice

 #### System

 Prune Docker from time to time.

-Keep code as modular as possible.
+Keep the code as modular as possible.

 #### Dockerfile

-For testing don't be afraid to put each command in its own layer.
+When testing don't be afraid to put each command in its own layer.
+Don't optimize too early!
+You can always reduce the image size later.
-For production merge all package update and install layers into one.
+For production, merge all package update and install layers into one.

 Download and untar:
 ```